What are the Most Dangerous Greenhouse Gases?

 10) Ozone (O3)

 Ozone is a greenhouse gas that is easily misunderstood.
 The reason being, there are two types.
-There is a natural ozone gas called stratospheric and a manmade ozone.
+There is a natural ozone gas called stratospheric and manmade ozone.
 Manmade ozone is called tropospheric.

 Stratospheric ozone protects Earth’s inhabitants from the harsh radiation from the sun.
 It blocks solar energy.
 Tropospheric ozone, on the other hand, reflects thermal energy — heat — from the Earth’s surface back toward Earth.